crowphp/crow-web/index.md

 permalink: /
 ---

-CrowPHP is a fast async web framework built on-top of SwoolePHP and ReactPHP.
+CrowPHP is a fast async web framework built on-top of SwoolePHP.
 You can now build web services with just the CLI version of PHP on the platform of your choice.

 ## Installation
 #### Requirements